Ma-Pe-Ma/Lode-Runner-2020/Android/ReadMe.md

 3. From the [assets folder](../Assets), copy the Level, SFX, Texture (but NOT the Shaders!) folders to /Android/LodeRunnerAndroid/src/main/assets directory.

+4. Copy the [src/loderunner](../src/loderunner/) folder to /Android/LodeRunnerAndroid/src/main/cpp/

-4. Open the Android folder/project with Android Studio.
+5. Open the Android folder/project with Android Studio.
 NDK needs to be installed to build the project.<br>Now you should be able to build the project successfully.

 ## Downloading built version